falaelcom/Falael.FastResilientCache.OpenCart_4/readme.md

 - OpenCart 4.0.0.0 (Beta & Release): Architecturally compatible.
 It replaces the inefficient constructor-based file scanning found in these early releases with efficient on-demand path resolution.

 Tested in production: Currently active on a live production web store (400-1200 requests per minute) with ~9000 products in ~350 categories, consistently managing concurrent requests without service degradation.
 Further testing in production enviroments is needed.
-Please leave a comment if you have live site performance insights or if you encounter any problems.
+Please add an issue on GitHub if you have live site performance insights or if you encounter any problems.

 ## Features